Subcritical epidemics on random graphs: Survival time on trees

 A random variable $X$ is said to have a strong tail if

-Since $f$ is deceasing, it is clear that a random variable with a strong tail also has a good tail.
+Since $f$ is decreasing, it is clear that a random variable with a strong tail also has a good tail.
 Moreover, if $X_1, X_2, X_3$ have strong tails then $X_1+X_2+X_3$ has a good tail because

 \end{definition} A random variable with a good tail starts with an exponential tail and then a power law tail.
-The extra term $(\log (eB t\la))^{-2}$ in the latter tail is merely a technical device (used in \eqref{eq:logsum}) for us to prove the following recursive lemma which is essential for our subsequent analysis. \begin{lemma} [Recursive tail bound] Let $D\sim \mu$ where $\mu$ is a probability measure on $\N$ satisfying $\E e^{3D}<\infty$.
+The extra term $(\log (eB t\la))^{-2}$ in the latter tail is merely a technical device (used in \eqref{eq:logsum}) for us to prove the following recursive lemma which is essential for our subsequent analysis. \begin{proposition}[Recursive tail bound] Let $D\sim \mu$ where $\mu$ is a probability measure on $\N$ satisfying $\E e^{3D}<\infty$.
 There exists $\lambda_0(\mu)>0$ such that the following holds.
-Let $X_i$ be independent, not necessarily identically distributed, nonnegative random variables with good tails.
+Let $\{X_i\}_{i=1}^{D}$ be independent, not necessarily identically distributed, nonnegative random variables with good tails.
 Then for $0<\lambda<\lambda_0(\mu)$,

-has a strong tail. \end{lemma} \begin{remark} We remark that this lemma works for any $q$ satisfying
+has a strong tail. \end{proposition} \begin{remark} We remark that this lemma works for any $q$ satisfying

-Here, we set $q$ as in \eqref{def:q} for clarity. \end{remark} \begin{proof} For notational convenience, we let $\La = \frac1\la$.
+Here, we set $q$ as in \eqref{def:q} for clarity. \end{remark} The rest of this section is devoted to the proof of Proposition \ref{prop:tail}.

+For notational convenience, we let $\La = \frac1\la$.
 We split the proof into steps depending on the range of $t$ in $\P(X\ge t)$.